 A high wool blend lining

 (not just felt) creates a membrane between the canvas and horses coat to extend water penetration.
-Canvas will absorb moisture from exposure to rain and from condensation condensation under the rug.
+Canvas will absorb moisture from exposure to rain and from condensation under the rug.
 If you use canvas in wet conditions, you will need to remove canvas regularly and allow to dry out completely.
 During heavy rain or longer periods of light rain, canvas will eventually 'wet out' and the fabric will become saturated.
 This is part of the breathability of canvas.
 Provided you have a wool layer or wool lining between the canvas and the horse, the horse should remain dry for longer periods (even thou placing your hands between the wool and canvas it may appear wet) The wool will repel the moisture and keep it at bay between the wool and inner canvas.
 As soon as the rain stops, the horses body heat will start drying the rug.

 Canvas is ideal in many situations, it provides superior strength to synthetic rugs, is very breathable and is ideal for short bursts of wet weather protection.

 We suggest for best performance that you apply a waterproofing treatment to your rug after the first 12mths to increase its life.

 To insure the long life and durability of your canvas rug - please follow these instructions: